COVID-19 Safety FAQ

 What happens if I have been exposed to or test positive for COVID-19?

-Please follow CDC guidance on what to do if exposed.
-If you test positive for COVID-19, follow CDC guidance, and contact your instructor(s)/supervisor so that contact tracing may begin immediately.
+Please follow Contra Costa County Health/CA Department of Public Health guidance on what to do if exposed or if you test positive for COVID-19.
+Please contact your instructor(s)/supervisor immediately if you test positive so that contact tracing may begin immediately.

 Will confidentiality be maintained if I report to test positive for COVID-19?